felipeochoa/minecart/README.rst

      defines.
 Refer to the ``minecart.Shape`` documentation for more details

-I try to keep docstrings complete and up to date, so you can read through the source or use ``dir`` and ``help`` to see what methods are available.
+We try to keep docstrings complete and up to date, so you can read through the source or use ``dir`` and ``help`` to see what methods are available.
 Most of the public interface is implemented in the ``content`` class, and ``miner`` has more of the PDF nitty-gritty stuff.